jr4c/Keras_TransferLearning_Classification/README.md

 # Transfer learning with Keras and Tensorflow

-**Problem:** is the image a Motherboard?

-For this problem we use InceptionV3.
+**Problem:** In this model the objective is to use transfer learning to classify a image into a Motherboard or Something else

 to use the model: